€14.95

 The skill of a DJ is knowing what music to play when.

-- Learn to decide what to play when by considering the present energy of people, space and sound;
+• Decide what to play when by considering the present energy of people, space and sound;

-- Create or maintain an energy so that people get moved physically and emotionally.
+• Create or maintain an energy so that people get moved physically and emotionally.

 These have been my main goals when developing the method and mapping, as described earlier.
 The mapping supports the method with color coded leds for hotcues.
-More on that below.
-Applying the method is optional.

 Key components: seven 'energy tactics' for three types of musical elements